Sec-ant/prettier-plugin-embed/README.md

 ```

 Please note that not every option is supported to override.
 That largely depends on at which phase those options will kick in and take effect.
 For example, you can't override `tabWidth` in `embeddedOverrides` because this option is used in the [`printDocToString`](https://github.com/prettier/prettier/blob/7aecca5d6473d73f562ca3af874831315f8f2581/src/document/printer.js#L302) phase, where `prettier-plugin-embed` cannot override this option for only a set of specified identifiers.
 To find the list of unsupported options, please check the interface definition of `EmbeddedOverride` in the [source code](https://github.com/Sec-ant/prettier-plugin-embed/blob/main/src/types.ts).

+### An Overview of the Philosophy

+To use this plugin, [`embedded-language-formatting`](https://prettier.io/docs/en/options.html#embedded-language-formatting) option must be set to `auto` (which is the default setting as of now), because this option serves as the main switch for activating embedded language formatting.

+This plugin does not aim to implement parsers or printers to support every newly added embedded language.
+Instead, ideally, it makes use of existing [Prettier plugins](https://prettier.io/docs/en/plugins.html#official-plugins) for those languages and only adds formatting support when they are embedded in template literals.

+Therefore, to enable formatting for a specific embedded language, the corresponding Prettier plugin for that language must also be loaded.
+For example, if you wish to format embedded XML code, you will need to load both this plugin and [`@prettier/plugin-xml`](https://github.com/prettier/plugin-xml).
+To find out which other plugins are required when using this plugin, please refer to the [Language-Specific Options](#language-specific-options) section below.

+Embedded languages to be formatted are required to be enclosed in the template literals, and are identified by the preceding [tags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) `` identifier`...` `` or [block comments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#block_comments) `` /* identifier */ `...` ``.
+This plugin comes pre-configured with a built-in set of identifiers for identifying various embedded languages.
+For instance, using identifiers like `xml` or `svg` will trigger automatic formatting for the embedded XML code.
+You can specify an alternative list of identifiers using the `embeddedXmlIdentifiers` option.
+The naming convention for these options follows the pattern of `embedded<Language>Identifiers` for other languages as well.
+Further details on these options and how to configure them are also available in the [Language-Specific Options](#language-specific-options) section.

+To exclude certain identifiers from being identified, including the default ones supported by the [`embedded-language-formatting`](https://prettier.io/docs/en/options.html#embedded-language-formatting) option, add them to the list of the `embeddedNoopIdentifiers` option.
+Any matching identifiers listed in this option will take precedence over other `embedded<Language>Identifiers` options, effectively disabling their formatting.

+**Important: Until this notice is removed, always specify identifiers explicitly and do not rely on the built-in defaults, as they may be subject to change.**

 ## Demos